sclasen/akka-mesos/README.md

 ### AkkaMesosScheduler

 To implement a Mesos scheduler as an Akka actor, import and mix in the supplied `AkkaMesosScheduler` trait to an `Actor` subclass.
 The `preStart` and `preRestart` behaviors illustrated below are significant.
-The `receive` partial function should be defined for the subtypes of `AkkaMesosScheduler.SchedulerMes```sage`.
+The `receive` partial function should be defined for the subtypes of `AkkaMesosScheduler.SchedulerMessage`.

 ```scala
 import akka.actor._